bielski/iOSTestingExample/README.md

 - KIF
 - FBSnapshotTestCase
 - Xcode 7 UI Testing
-- Wiremock

 You need following software installed:
 - Xcode 7.X https://developer.apple.com/xcode/
 - Cocoapods https://cocoapods.org

-To run test follow the instructions:
+TIPS:
-- first run `pod install` in iOSTestingExample folder
+- before running tests, run `pod install` in iOSTestingExample folder
-- to run snaphost test use iPhone 6S simulator
-- in your simulator settings switch off auto-correction (Seetings>General>Auto-Correction), it will protect you from false negative test results
 - to execute entire test suite, go to Xcode Product > Test or use command+U shortcut
 - use Xcode Test Navigator to run UI or snapshot tests separately
+- to run snaphost tests use iPhone 6S simulator
+- in your simulator settings switch off auto-correction (Seetings > General > Auto-Correction), it will protect you from false negative test results